 Getting Around in Amsterdam & Public Transport

 Here’s my one little tip to help you save money in Amsterdam.
-Get yourself an I Amsterdam card that you can use for public transport as well as one boat trip.
-Moreover, this card can also be used in most of the museums in Amsterdam.
+Get yourself an I Amsterdam card that you can use for public transport, bicycle rental as well as one boat trip.
+Moreover, this card can also be used in most of the museums + attractions like the A’Dam lookout in Amsterdam.

 Getting this card makes sense if you know you will be using the public transport and visiting at least 2-3 attractions that are included in this card.

 Amsterdam Hotels and Hostels

 Our website has a detailed post about where to stay in Amsterdam that contains not just top hotels but also hostels, campgrounds and houseboats, be sure to check it out for more information.
 Below are two places to stay in Amsterdam that we highly recommend:

 - Pulitzer Amsterdam: (Check deals on Booking.com) This luxury hotel is in Amsterdam city centre but not directly in Dam Square, so you’re in a quieter area but still in the middle of everything.
 (Read reviews on TripAdvisor)